-George W. Croner, a Senior Fellow at FPRI, is a 1975 graduate of the U.S. Naval Academy (with distinction) and a 1980 graduate of the University of Pennsylvania Law School (with honors).
+George W. Croner, a Senior Fellow in the National Security Program at the Foreign Policy Research Institute, is a 1975 graduate of the US Naval Academy with distinction and a 1980 graduate of the University of Pennsylvania Law School with honors.

 In addition to these litigation matters, Mr. Croner also served as the NSA representative to the White House interagency group assembled to review and, where possible, declassify intelligence information associated with the Iran-Contra investigation.
 In this capacity he assisted the Tower Commission, congressional intelligence committees, and the Independent Counsel regarding security matters related to the use and understanding of NSA intelligence product.